-Keep in mind though that any kind of mulch, even if it’s completely pet-safe, still isn’t great for your dog to ingest.
+Be aware though that any kind of mulch, even if it’s completely pet-safe, still isn’t great for your dog to ingest.

-For example, larger fibers of cedar can wreak havoc on the digestive tract, while pine needles can actually puncture your pet’s stomach lining.
+Larger fibers of cedar can wreak havoc on the digestive tract, while pine needles can actually puncture your pet’s stomach lining.

 Instead, offer your dog something else to chew on (such as a bully stick or a stuffed chew toy) and make sure he’s getting a lot of physical and mental exercise throughout the day.